 Settle into your mountain camping-cabin.
 Tour the gardens, meet the guides and guests, take a leisurely walk on Bobcat Hill, or climb to the peak of Monkey Mountain.
 Numerous trails invite you to explore the forest.
 Picnic tables are available throughout the park.
 Each cabin offers electricity, air-conditioning, a sitting porch, and a fire ring with grill.
 Photograph the pristine nature, go bird watching or rest in relax in this nature oasis.

-Experience mountain music, Appalachian arts and crafts, Southern food, a car show and Native American demonstrations.
-This monthly festival is held at the beautiful park system in Manchester, Kentucky along the Warriors Path.
+Experience the mountain village of Manchester and its beautiful park system along the Warriors Path.
 This unique trail is anchored at the north by the famous Red Bird Petgroglyph, the large rock of national reknown that contains ancient inscriptions by either European explorers, or Indians, or both.
 The trail itself follows the route of the Warrior's Path, one of the most historically significant trails in American History.
 Created by buffalo searching for salt deposits, the route was used for countless years by Indians and explorers, including Dr. Thomas Walker who followed it in this section of Goose Creek in 1750, and by Daniel Boone 19 years later in 1769.

 Enjoy a scenic walk along Goose Creek on the River Walk Trail.
 The views of the river and woods are breathtaking.
 Pass by the Manchester Goose Creek Swinging Bridge, or enjoy an exciting diversion by crossing this fascinating relic of Appalachian heritage.
 Lovingly restored, this footbridge leads to the historic village of Downtown Manchester featuring Heritage Pavilion with interpretive signs of the county’s history.